MJ Melendez Preview, Player Props: Royals vs. Yankees

-MJ Melendez and his .425 on-base percentage over his past 10 games (112 points higher than his season-long percentage), will be in action for the Kansas City Royals versus the New York Yankees and Clarke Schmidt on September 30 at 7:10 PM ET.
+On Sunday, MJ Melendez (.400 on-base percentage in past 10 games, 86 points above season-long percentage) and the Kansas City Royals play the New York Yankees, whose starting pitcher will be Michael King.
+First pitch is at 3:10 PM ET.

 Sportsbook Promo Codes